PhilipYip1988/python-tutorials/006_collections/readme.md

 |record|information that is written on paper or stored on computer so that it can be used in the future|
 |record|a flat, round, plastic disc that music is stored on, used especially in the past|

-Instead of a word and a meaning, we use the terms key and value:
+Instead of a word and a meaning, the terms key and value are sued:

 |key|value|
 |:-:|:-:|